-These notes set out some issues in relation to costs of litigation claims and the funding options of litigation claims.
+These notes set out some issues concerning costs of litigation claims and the funding options of litigation claims.

 Time Costs and Fixed Prices

-Lawyers normally charge on a time spent basis and provide an hourly charge rate.
+Lawyers typically charge on a time-spent basis and provide an hourly charge rate.
 For some commercial/conveyance transactions fixed priced costs can be agreed.
 It is very difficult to agree fixed prices for litigation work due to the difficulty in predicting the amount of work that will be required.
 This will depend upon various matters, such as the detail of the other party in defending the claim, as well as the relevant emails and other material which may be very extensive.

 Time costs can be very expensive on the part of opposing solicitors.

 1. Junior Lawyers

 There are a number of ways to keep the price of litigation down.
 The first way is to instruct newly qualified lawyers/trainee barristers to undertake the relevant work at an agreed daily/half day charge rates.
 Relevant work includes preparation of trial bundles or disclosure lists which may take quite a number of hours to undertake.
 The indexing and numbering of documents can be particularly time consuming, and hence the usual delegation of such work to junior lawyers to save costs.
 The use of this method can seriously reduce costs, but should be used only in relevant cases where the junior lawyer can be properly supervised.

 The use of junior lawyers may save considerable legal costs.